 Figure 1.
 Map of study area across the Greater Yellowstone Ecosystem (GYE), with the Greater Yellowstone Ecosystem level migratory portfolio (inset) and example yearlong paths from each of the 4 migratory movement tactics identified across the area (resident [R; purple], short-distance migrant [SDM; pink], elevational migrant [Elev.
 M; green], and long-distance migrant [LDM; orange].

 Figure 2.
 Direction and frequency of migratory switching behavior from one year (left axis) to the next (right axis) over 478 consecutive elk-years across the Greater Yellowstone Ecosystem, USA, 2006-2020.
 For each tactic, the numbers on the left side represent the number of individuals that switched tactics (top) and the total number of individuals that began a set of consecutive years with that tactic (bottom).
 The numbers on the right side represent the number of individuals that switch to that particular tactic.
-Elevational migrants (EM) switched tactics most often (38% of opportunities); residents (R) switched in 26% of chances; Short distance migrants (SDM) in 16% of chances and long distance migrants (LDM) in 12.5% of chances.
+Elevational migrants (EM) switched tactics most often (38% of opportunities); residents (R) switched in 26% of chances; Short-distance migrants (SDM) in 16% of chances and long-distance migrants (LDM) in 12.5% of chances.
 Most changes only moved a single step along the migratory continuum (e.g. R to SDM or R to EM, as opposed to R to LDM or LDM to R), although there were two instances of extreme (LDM to R or vice versa) switches.

 Figure 3.
 Predicted rates of switching from an elevational migration tactic for elk in the Greater Yellowstone Ecosystem, USA, 2006-2020 (based on 41 switches in 108 sets of consecutive years).
 Elk in herds with high movement tactic diversity were more likely to switch at higher levels of winter range development, whereas those in herds with low or average values were more likely to switch at lower levels of development.
 The rug plots show the distribution of data used to fit the models, with bars on the top indicating switch events and bars on the bottom indicating non-switching events.